square/in-app-payments-flutter-plugin/example/README.md

 location ID that you copied in **Step 1**.
 1. Replace the access token placeholder with your access token.
 1. Run the cURL command to take a payment in your Square account.
->**Note:** We provide a cURL command in the debug output that you can use to easily test the payment with our  Transactions API.
-Your production app should use a secure backend service to make calls to the Transactions API and should never expose your access token in the client.
+>**Note:** We provide a cURL command in the debug output that you can use to easily test the payment with our Payments API.
+Your production app should use a secure backend service to make calls to the Payments API and should never expose your access token in the client.

 Square provides a backend service in our sample app to get your started. follow the steps in the [backend service setup guide] to configure the backend sample.